Celebrate Earth Day with These Socially Distant Kids Activities

 Consider this science class for the day!

-This year marks Earth Day’s 50th anniversary.
+This year marks Earth Day’s 51st anniversary.
 Since the inaugural year, we’ve seen many changes in conservation and in how we’re taught to care for our planet.
 Almost every country in the world celebrates Earth Day, but the celebrations will look very different this year.
-While we can’t take part in community activities, you can still encourage your kids to learn new ways to ensure a greener planet by doing these activities right in your own backyard.
+While we can’t take part in large community activities, you can still encourage your kids to learn new ways to ensure a greener planet by doing these activities right in your own backyard.

 Earth Day Scavenger Hunt